- What is Amniotic Fluid?

 - The maximum vertical pocket is less than 2 cm

-- The amniotic fluid index is less than 5 cm
+- The amniotic fluid index is less than 5 cm.

 How Common is Oligohydramnios?

 The percentage of women suffering from oligohydramnios is close to 8%, and it can occur at any time during pregnancy, though it is most common during the last trimester.
 If you are 2 weeks from your due date of delivery, then there are high chances of your amniotic fluid becoming low.
-12% of pregnancies that cross 41 weeks of gestation may encounter complications due to Oligohydramnios.
+Around 12% of pregnancies that cross 41 weeks of gestation may encounter complications due to Oligohydramnios.

-What Role does Amniotic Fluid Play in the Development of the Baby?
+What Role Does Amniotic Fluid Play in the Development of the Baby?

-Amniotic fluid has several functions as follows:
+Amniotic fluid performs several functions such as:

 - When the baby moves around freely in the amniotic fluid, it helps in bone and muscle development.

-- When the baby breathes the amniotic fluid in and out, it helps in the development of lungs.
+- When the baby breathes the amniotic fluid in and out, it helps in the development of the lungs.

 - When the baby starts swallowing the fluid and peeing it out later, it helps in the development of the digestive system.